wpendl99/.github/profile/javascript/arrow/arrow.md

 a.sort((a, b) => a - b);
 ```

-Besides being compact, the `arrow` function syntax has some important semantic differences from the normal function syntax.
-This includes restrictions that arrow functions cannot used for constructors or iterator generators.
+Besides being compact, the `arrow` function syntax has some important semantic differences from the standard function syntax.
+This includes restrictions that arrow functions cannot be used for constructors or iterator generators.

 ## Return values

 Arrow functions also have special rules for the `return` keyword.
-The return is only implicitly provided if there are no curly braces provided for the function.
-If curly braces are provided then it behaves just like a normal function.
+The return keyword is optional if no curly braces are provided for the function and it contains a single expression.
+In that case the result of the expression is automatically returned.
+If curly braces are provided then the arrow function behaves just like a standard function.

 ```js
 () => 3;